-The Local Agency Investment Fund (LAIF) rate is provided in the Investment Interest Rate by Month chart as a benchmark to evaluate District earnings from investments with the County's investment pool.
-For this third quarter, the County's investment pool earnings have been higher than the LAIF rate.
+The (LAIF) rate is provided in the Investment Interest Rate by Month chart as a benchmark to evaluate NapaSan's earnings from investments with the County's investment pool.
+For this first quarter, the County's investment pool earnings started higher than the LAIF rate and ended below LAIF.